ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

   'maxVitaminB12': 100, // Number | The maximum amount of Vitamin B12 in micrograms the recipe can have.
   'minFiber': 0, // Number | The minimum amount of fiber in grams the recipe must have.
   'maxFiber': 100, // Number | The maximum amount of fiber in grams the recipe can have.
-  'minFolate': 0, // Number | The minimum amount of folate in grams the recipe must have.
+  'minFolate': 0, // Number | The minimum amount of folate in micrograms the recipe must have.
-  'maxFolate': 100, // Number | The maximum amount of folate in grams the recipe can have.
+  'maxFolate': 100, // Number | The maximum amount of folate in micrograms the recipe can have.
-  'minFolicAcid': 0, // Number | The minimum amount of folic acid in grams the recipe must have.
+  'minFolicAcid': 0, // Number | The minimum amount of folic acid in micrograms the recipe must have.
-  'maxFolicAcid': 100, // Number | The maximum amount of folic acid in grams the recipe can have.
+  'maxFolicAcid': 100, // Number | The maximum amount of folic acid in micrograms the recipe can have.
-  'minIodine': 0, // Number | The minimum amount of iodine in grams the recipe must have.
+  'minIodine': 0, // Number | The minimum amount of iodine in micrograms the recipe must have.
-  'maxIodine': 100, // Number | The maximum amount of iodine in grams the recipe can have.
+  'maxIodine': 100, // Number | The maximum amount of iodine in micrograms the recipe can have.
   'minIron': 0, // Number | The minimum amount of iron in milligrams the recipe must have.
   'maxIron': 100, // Number | The maximum amount of iron in milligrams the recipe can have.
   'minMagnesium': 0, // Number | The minimum amount of magnesium in milligrams the recipe must have.